-Aurora College has three campuses, the largest of which is Thebacha in Fort Smith, N.W.T.
-Located near the Alberta border just outside Wood Buffalo National Park, Thebacha is the school’s southernmost campus.
+Aurora College has three campuses, the largest being Thebacha in Fort Smith, N.W.T.
+Located near the Alberta border just outside Wood Buffalo National Park, Thebacha is also the school’s southernmost campus.

-The Aurora campus, in the town of Inuvik, is the college’s northernmost campus.
-The Aurora Research Institute (ARI) is in this region as well.
-It aims to respond to the economic and social needs of the Territories while integrating Indigenous knowledge.
-It focuses on applied research in agriculture, environment, health and information technology.
+The Aurora campus in Inuvik is the college’s northernmost campus.
+The Aurora Research Institute (ARI) is in this region, too.
+It aims to respond to the economic and social needs of the territories while integrating Indigenous knowledge.
+It focuses on applied research in agriculture, the environment, health and information technology.

-The Yellowknife—North Slave campus, located in the N.W.T.’s capital city, is the site of the school’s nursing program, which has graduated more than 325 registered nurses.
+The Yellowknife North Slave campus, located in the N.W.T.’s capital city, is the site of the school’s nursing program, which has graduated more than 350 registered nurses.

 Aurora College serves the North’s residents by operating 21 community learning centres.
 These centres primarily focus on academic upgrading and adult basic education to prepare residents in remote communities to enter the school’s certificate, diploma and degree programs.

 - Country Food Processing Methods: This two-week course teaches participants to process country food, including the preservation of wild meat and fish, to meet commercial standards.

 - Early Learning and Child Care Diploma: Emphasis in this program is on the development of inclusive, play-based curriculum for children from birth to age 11 with a focus on adapting Indigenous languages, cultures and traditions across the entire curriculum and delivery model.
 Students observe the application of best practices and apply their knowledge in real-world settings through field placements, including a “Bushkids” camp.

 - Environment and Natural Resources Technology Diploma: By combining Western and traditional Indigenous knowledge, students prepare for careers in natural resources and environmental management.